reymondgomera/empire-gateway/README.md

 ### HEADER REQUEST FOR EACH REQUEST

-NOTE: YOU CANNOT MAKE REQUEST IF THERE IS NO REGISTRATION
+NOTE:

+1. You cannot make request if there is no Location Registration
+2. Location Code is required
+3. Must include at least (1) machine no. on each every request

 - x-location-code (required)
-  NOTE: must include at least one machine details
 - x-cpu-id
 - x-mac-address
 - x-mb-serial